 "Fuck the kingdom"

 As he started up the gangplank he realised he was still wearing his crown, and stopped.
 He removed it and held the circle of gold.
-It seemed to weighed less than it ever had.
+It seemed to weigh less than it ever had.

 "Guess I won't be needing this" he said, turned and caught the eye of the captain of his guards.
 Making sure he had his attention he said "Catch!" and threw him the crown, then turned back.